hyprwm/hyprland-website/README.md

 The hyprland.org website files.
 See it on [hyprland.org](https://hyprland.org)

 > [!NOTE]
-> If you are here to Contribute to the Wiki, [click here](https://github.com/hyprwm/hyprland-wiki).
+> If you are here to contribute to the Wiki, [click here](https://github.com/hyprwm/hyprland-wiki).

 ## Contributions